anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The full base64 data is included in the appendices of this document.

 This protocol unavoidably has a mix of both base64 encoded data (as is normal for many JSON encoded protocols), and also BASE64URL encoded data, as specified by JWS.
-The latter is indicated by a string like "BASE64URL(THING)"
+The latter is indicated by a string like "BASE64URL(content-name)".

 # Scope of Solution

 ## Supported Environments and Use Case Examples {#sup-env}

-BRSKI-PRM is applicable to environments where pledges are in pledge-responder-mode and may have no continuous connection to a domain registrar.
+BRSKI-PRM is applicable to scenarios where pledges have no direct connection to the domain registrar, have no continuous connection, or require coordination of the pledge requests (e.g., to work in constrained environments).
-Either way pledges are expected to be managed by the same registrar.
+Either way, such pledges are expected to be managed by the same domain registrar as other BRSKI pledges.

-This can be motivated by pledges deployed in environments not yet connected to the operational customer site/domain network, e.g., at a construction site where a building is going up.
+This can be motivated by pledges deployed in environments not yet connected to the operational customer site/domain network, e.g., at a building construction site, or environments intentionally disconnected from the Internet, e.g., critical idustrial facilities.

-Another environment relates to the assembly of cabinets, which are prepared in advance to be installed on a customer site/domain.
+Another example is the assembly of electrical cabinets, which are prepared in advance before the installation at a customer site/domain.

-As there is no direct connection to the registrar available in these environments the solution specified allows the pledges to act in a server role so they can be triggered for bootstrapping e.g., by a commissioning tool.

-As BRSKI defines the pledge in a client role, initiating the bootstrapping (pledge-initiated-mode), BRSKI-PRM in contrast defines pledges acting as a server (pledge-responder-mode) responding to PVR and PER and consumption of the results.

-The following examples motivate support of BRSKI-PRM to support pledges acting as server as well as pledges with limited connectivity to the registrar.

-While BRSKI-PRM defines support for pledges in responder mode, there may be pledges which can act as both initiator or responder.
-In these cases BRSKI-PRM can be combined with BRSKI as defined in {{RFC8995}} or BRSKI-AE {{I-D.ietf-anima-brski-ae}} to allow for more bootstrapping flexibility.

-A pledge in pledge-initiator-mode should listen for announcement messages as described in {{RFC8995, Section 4.1}}.
-Upon discovery of a potential Registrar, it initiates the bootstrapping to that Registrar.
-At the same time (so as to avoid the Slowloris-attack described in {{RFC8995}}), it SHOULD also respond to the pledge-responder-mode connections described in this document.

-Once a pledge with such combined functionality has been bootstrapped, it MAY act as client for enrollment of further certificates needed, e.g., using the enrollment protocol of choice.
-If it still acts as server, the defined BRSKI-PRM endpoints to trigger a Pledge-Enrollment-Request (PER) or to provide a enrollment response can be used for further certificates.

 ### Building Automation

-In building automation a typical use case exists where a detached building (or a cabinet) or the basement of a building is equipped with sensors, actuators and controllers, but with only limited or no connection to the central building management system.
+In building automation a typical use case exists where a detached building or the basement is equipped with sensors, actuators, and controllers, but with only limited or no connection to the central building management system.
 This limited connectivity may exist during installation time or also during operation time.

-During the installation, for instance, in the basement, a service technician collects the device specific information from the basement network and provides them to the central building management system.
+During the installation, for instance, a service technician collects the device-specific information from the basement network and provides them to the central building management system.
 This could be done using a laptop, common mobile device, or dedicated commissioning tool to transport the information.
-The service technician may visit every new building in a subdivision collecting device specific information before connecting to the Registrar.
+The service technician may successively collect device-specific information in different parts of the building before connecting to the domain registrar for bulk bootstrapping.

 A domain registrar may be part of the central building management system and already be operational in the installation network.
-The central building management system can then provide operational parameters for the specific devices in the basement.
+The central building management system can then provide operational parameters for the specific devices in the basement or other detached areas.
 These operational parameters may comprise values and settings required in the operational phase of the sensors/actuators, among them a certificate issued by the operator to authenticate against other components and services.
 These operational parameters are then provided to the devices in the basement facilitated by the service technician's laptop.
 The registrar-agent, defined in this document, may be run on the technician's laptop to interact with pledges.